 My fabrics are primarily created by using hand processes such as drawing and painting, mark-making and layering.
 Further manipulation and experimentation with scale, layering and repeat often follows on Photoshop, but this aspect is kept to a minimum and the original feel and look of the drawing process is never lost in the design.
 These designs are then printed digitally in the UK, digital print is the best way, I find, to translate my drawings onto fabric.

-Inspiration is drawn form a wealth of subject matter.
+Inspiration is drawn from a wealth of subject matter.
 I love visiting historic buildings, walking out in the countryside, and along coastlines, and experiencing the bustle of busy cities.
 I greatly enjoy visiting exhibitions and looking around art galleries and fairs.
 I am constantly aware of the patterns, colours, images and shapes that surround me; life is inspiring!
 It might not all have a direct influence on my designs, but it definitely feeds in in subtle ways.

 I am so happy and proud with this collection of floral and coordinating fabrics, so pleased that I took the journey to become a textile designer, even if it was rather late in life.
 I hope you find pleasure in these fabrics also.